rowyio/docs/docs/setup/install.md

 <a href="https://deploy.rowy.app" class="button button--lg">Deploy now</a>
 </p>

-You can use Rowy with exisitng Firebase project or by creating a new one by simply following the guided setup process with the deploy button above.
+You can use Rowy with existing Firebase project or by creating a new one by simply following the guided setup process with the deploy button above.

 ## Option 2: Manual install